The Herald is a Jack of All Trades amongst the wildly specific min/max classes Dark Souls 3 offers.

 Both veterans and noobs alike can use the class’s unique properties, though, which is why we’re bringing you the ultimate beginner’s Guide to the Herald in Dark Souls 3.

 The Herald is far more forgiving than almost every other starting class in the game.
 This is thanks in no small part to your starting equipment, which dictates your play style by extension.

 The Herald starts with a Spear and Kite Shield in his on/off hands.
 Both of these choices are clear indicators of how FromSoft wants you to play the Herald.
-It’s designed to keep you away from as much danger as possible without becoming a ranged class.
+It’s designed to keep you from as much danger as possible without becoming a ranged class.

 The Spear is a melee weapon with the range needed to make one-on-one combat more forgiving.
-Combined with the Kite Shield, taking Damage with this class becomes an unlikely affair compared to something like the Knight.
+Combined with the Kite Shield, taking Damage with this class becomes an unlikely affair compared to the Knight.

-With all of that being said, your playstyle with the Herald should be obvious – take advantage of your increased survivability while also dealing Damage with long-reach weapons.
+With all that being said, your playstyle with the Herald should be obvious – take advantage of your increased survivability while also dealing Damage with long-reach weapons.